fengyang95/pyCFTrackers/readme.md

 # pyCFTrackers
-Python re-implementation of some correlation filter based tracker.
+Python re-implementation of some correlation filter based tracker, and all of these algorithms are implemented based on the official Matlab code.
+All the code has been tested on Ubuntu 16.04, Python 3.5.
+I use [pysot-toolkit](https://github.com/StrangerZhang/pysot-toolkit) to eval the performance on OTB and VOT.

 - [x] [MOSSE](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.294.4992&rep=rep1&type=pdf)
 - [x] [CSK](http://59.80.44.48/www.robots.ox.ac.uk/~joao/publications/henriques_eccv2012.pdf)